 System 20 is Dr. Oz's new wellness plan that focuses on improving your overall health, reducing your risk of disease, and helping you lose weight.
 But just because you have to practice intermittent fasting on this plan doesn't mean you have to give up the things you love — you just have to be able to make modifications.
 If you've been craving Chinese take out, save calories and enjoy this fried rice substitute that's filled with a hearty portion of beans, greens, and proteins.

-Get more recipe from The Dish on Oz.
+Get more recipes from The Dish on Oz.

 - 3 tbsp vegetable oil, divided